HongyuHe/text-adventure/docs/assignment2.md

 While a game such as Cork may look simple at first glance, a lot is going on in the background.
 There have been lots of details which needed special attention and thought before their implementation, because a wrong approach could be very expensive later on.

 - Initialisation: Before the game can get started, all entities should be deserialized from the json files.
-The way we do that is by creating a static Initializer to load json files and map them into game entities.
-Since non-static entities mainly provide two sets of services represented by two interfaces namely, ICharacter and Interactable, and the entities providing Interactable services are relatively special in the sense that the commands they take need to be dynamically bound with specified functionalities.
-To this end, after creating all entities from the json files, we populate commands for those interactable entities based on the specification of their json metadata.
+The way we do that is by creating a static `Initializer` to load json files and map them into game entities.
+Since non-static entities mainly provide two sets of services represented by two interfaces namely, `ICharacter` and `IInteractable`, and the entities providing `IInteractable` services are relatively special in the sense that the commands they take need to be dynamically bound with specified functionalities.
+To this end, after creating all entities from the json files, we populate commands for those interactable entities based on the specification of their json metadata, which enable users to create the commands they want and map them to different functionalities.
+Later, to facilitate a range of behaviours of interactable entities, the `Command` interface with compile-time polymorphism will come into play.

 - Areas: Initially, we came up with the idea of connecting our areas through the use of a graph.
 In this setting the areas would form the nodes of the graph, with the edges functioning as connections between the areas.
 We discovered, however, that this was not